wpswings/track-orders-for-woocommerce/README.txt

 * Shortcode to create Order Tracking page
 * Shortcode to create Order Tracking form
 * Let customers track their orders in the pop-up box
-* Third-party Shipment Tracking (USPS & Canada Post)
+* Third-party Live Shipment Tracking (USPS & Canada Post)
-* Tracking With Google Maps
+* Live Map Package Tracking With Google maps
 * Tracking With 17track.net
 * Custom Status for Bulk Action
 * Customization with Custom JS and CSS
+* Track Orders by scanning QR Code

 == Take Advantage of the Exclusive Features of the Track Orders For WooCommerce Pro Plugin ==